 The holiday season means celebrating with family and friends.
 In order to get to your next holiday party, you may have to jump in the car or board an airplane.
 Traveling during the holiday season can be stressful, but the effort is always worth it when you arrive at your final destination.
 No matter if you are traveling to the next town over or a few states away, your normal travel routines can be disrupted if you are traveling with your senior loved one.
-Here are a few tips to keep your road trip or air travel traditions without adding extra stress or strain.
+If you are giving the gift of senior care to a loved one, here are a few tips to keep your road trip or air travel traditions without adding extra stress or strain.

 Before you begin planning your travel with your senior loved one, consider if you can make some changes to tradition to make it more pleasant for your loved one.
 For example, do you have to stay at the celebration all day as you have in the past, or can you arrive with your loved one for just a few hours so they aren’t exhausted, overstimulated, or anxious throughout the day?
 Can you shorten your trip by a few days in order to get your loved one back home sooner so they are more comfortable?

 Changing plans or traditions can feel sad and you may grieve the traditions that you once had.
 However, you will find that adapting your travel to make your senior loved one more comfortable will make your time together more meaningful, healthy, and happy.

 Before you hit the road together, be sure you have phoned ahead to restaurants, hotels, or other destinations.
 Double-check accessibility if your loved one uses a wheelchair or walker, and add the closest hospital and pharmacy to your cell phone in case you need it while you are there.
 If you are taking a plane or train, call ahead to make sure you can get the assistance your loved one needs to get safely to the gate or departure area.

 When packing your loved one’s bag for your day trip or multi-day trip, be sure to pack the essentials:

 - Medications for the time you will be away, plus a few days extra just in case